 Here is a media coverage of my case:

 Watch a video of a television interview about my case:

-In 2017, I decided to leave the country and do my first degree in the United Kingdom, which I have finished in September of this year.
+In 2017, I decided to leave the country and do my first degree in the United Kingdom, which I have finished in September 2018.
 I have tried to look for work but have failed because of strict immigration policies and unwillingness of organisations to sponsor my work visa, even if I have volunteered to pay for all the fees related to this process.

 I have thought of getting asylum but the human rights lawyer whom I've consulted said my case would only have a 60% success rate.
 If I fail, I would get banned in the UK for 10 years.
 This is too big of a risk for me to take.

 I have feared going back home and have found that a way to stay was to pursue further studies.
 I have been luckily accepted to do a PhD research.
-I have a few savings I could use for my stay in the UK but helping pay for my tuition fees would be of great help.
+I have a few savings I could use for my stay in the UK but helping pay for my maintenance fees would be of great help.
 I was given a full tuition scholarship but without stipend or maintenance fees.
 I also need to pay 2000GBP towards my visa.

 MY EXPERIENCE IN MY FIELD

 I am a communications specialist and have been campaigning for human rights and climate justice.
 In 2015, I was named by The Guardian as one of the Young Climate Campaigners to watch before the UN Paris Summit: